[Lead Image Courtesy of Mike Ingram]

 They also know that in May 2018 HORIBA MIRA signed a contract relating to autonomous vehicles with a Turkish defence company during the visit to the UK of Turkish President Recep Tayyip Erdoğan.
 The deal was brokered by former Labour foreign secretary Jack Straw.

-They know that many of those autonomous vehicles under test will be painted in camouflage and operated remotely by people in combat fatigues.
+They know too that many of the autonomous vehicles under test will be painted in camouflage and operated remotely by people in combat fatigues.
 Defence related projects figure strongly in the plans for autonomous and connected vehicles.

 Above all they know that the Government has sunk £51 million into the £80 million partnership between the Centre for Connected and Autonomous Vehicles (CCAV), Automotive Council UK and the Advanced Propulsion Centre of which the TIC-IT project test track will be an integral part.